ThinLine Creates a PipeLine for Innovation.

 Why is ThinLine interested in creating a pipeline for innovation?

 The answer to this question is two-fold.
 First, we have a win-win mentality here.
 We love to mentor people and we find new ideas exciting.
 Furthermore, with 20 years in manufacturing and entrepreneurship, we have made our share of mistakes.
 And we have lived many of the hardships.
 Therefore, we would love to be able to use the acquired wisdom to help others.
 Second, our skill sets are around marketing and distribution.
 Great inventors embody a creative mindset.
 And frequently it is when the two personality types come together as a team that the road to innovation is smoothed and benefits all.

 How do I get started?

-Finally, if you have a great idea for a product please email Elaine@thinlineglobal.com.
+Finally, if you have a great idea for a product please email [email protected].
 She will send you a blanket NDA (Non-Disclosure-Agreement).
-And this safeguards your idea should we need to reach out to anyone for help.
+This safeguards your idea should we need to reach out to anyone for help.
 Of course, it is best if you have a working model of your invention but we enjoy listening to new ideas as well.

 The pipeline for innovation furthers product development.